Finance-Trade.jpg

 1. Posting an Attractive Fake Listing

-Scammers post online ads for apartments or shared accommodations at prices below market value, often using attractive photos stolen from real estate agency websites.
-The goal is to quickly attract as many applicants as possible.
+Scammers post online ads for apartments or shared accommodations at prices well below market value, often using attractive photos stolen from real‑estate agency websites.
+Their goal is to attract as many applicants as possible, as quickly as possible.

 2. Initial Contact and Reassuring Story

-The fake landlord typically claims to be traveling or living abroad, which supposedly explains why an immediate visit isn’t possible.
-They insist on the need for a financial guarantee to avoid “no-shows” or to “reserve” the property.
+The fake landlord usually claims to be traveling or living abroad, which supposedly explains why an immediate visit isn’t possible.
+They insist on a financial guarantee to avoid “no‑shows” or to “reserve” the property.

 3. Request for Money Transfer via MoneyGram

-The scammer asks the victim to send money through MoneyGram, often under the pretext of a security deposit or reservation fee worth several thousands euros.
+The scammer asks the victim to send money through MoneyGram, typically under the pretext of a security deposit or reservation fee worth several thousand euros.

-Sometimes, they suggest sending the money in the name of a friend or relative, supposedly just to prove the applicant’s solvency, while reassuring them that the money won’t actually be cashed.
-This gives the victim a false sense of security.
+Sometimes they suggest sending the money in the name of a friend or relative, allegedly just to prove the applicant’s solvency, while reassuring the victim that the money will not actually be cashed.
+This creates a false sense of security.

 4. Sending Proof of Transfer

 The victim is then asked to send a photo or scan of the MoneyGram receipt, which contains the withdrawal code.
-This code is all the scammer needs to collect the money, often using a fake ID or with the help of a complicit store clerk at a MoneyGram location.
+That code is all the scammer needs to collect the funds, often using a fake ID or with the help of a complicit store clerk at a MoneyGram location.

 5. Immediate Withdrawal and Disappearance

-As soon as the scammer receives the proof, they withdraw the money-often in another country or with the help of local accomplices.
-The victim never receives the keys or gets to visit the property, and it is impossible to recover the money, as MoneyGram offers no guarantee or refund in these cases.
+As soon as the scammer receives the proof, they withdraw the money—often in another country or with the aid of local accomplices.
+The victim never receives the keys, never visits the property, and cannot recover the money, as MoneyGram offers no guarantee or refund in such cases.

 6. Variations and Additional Tricks

-• Some scammers create fake websites or send fake emails to make the transaction look official and obtain the withdrawal code.
+• Some scammers create fake websites or send counterfeit emails to make the transaction look official and to obtain the withdrawal code.

-• They play on urgency, fear of missing out on a good deal, and the victim’s credulity, urging them to act quickly.
+• They exploit urgency, fear of missing out on a good deal, and the victim’s credulity, urging rapid action.

-Ymflow, has an extensive exprience in detecting fraudulent behaviour, we provide free advice to the comunity and we use or expertise to defend our client's intrests preventing capital loss and damage to theire reputation.
+Ymflow has extensive experience detecting fraudulent behavior.
+We provide free advice to the community and use our expertise to protect our clients’ interests, preventing capital loss and safeguarding their reputations.

 About the Author